Nucleus Web Administration Interface

 Functions

-1. Reboot or power off - At the top right is a red button, which can be used to reboot or power off the Nucleus.
+- Reboot or power off: the red button at the top right can be used to reboot or power off the Nucleus.

-2. Reinstall RoonOS and RoonServer - Next to the Operating System section is a Reinstall button that installs the latest firmware available for Nucleus, even if you are up to date.
+- Reinstall RoonOS and RoonServer: the Reinstall button under the Operating System section will always reinstall the latest firmware available for the Nucleus, even if you are already running the latest one.
 This operation can take several minutes depending on your internet connection.
-This button will always reinstall the latest firmware, even if you are already running the latest.

-4. Reset all Settings / Databases - It is possible to reset all Nucleus settings, Roon settings, and your Roon database back to "factory defaults".
-To do this, click Reset next to the Roon Database & Settings section.
+- Reset all Settings / Databases: Resetting all Nucleus settings, Roon settings, and your Roon database will restore the Nucleus back to "factory defaults".

-2. Note: Incorrect static IP settings could render your Nucleus unreachable on your network.
-A thorough understanding of networking principles and familiarity with the host network is strongly recommended if you intend to configure your network interface manually.
+Note: Incorrect static IP settings could render your Nucleus unreachable on your network.
+A thorough understanding of networking principles and familiarity with the host network are strongly recommended if you intend to configure your network interface manually.

-3. If you accidentally enter an incorrect static IP and your machine is left unreachable, you can use a second network interface to help get out of this situation (because it will be configured by default to use DHCP).
+- If you accidentally enter an incorrect static IP and your machine becomes unreachable, using a second network interface will help reconnect the device as it will be configured by default to use DHCP.
+Press "Save" when you are done.

 If you're setting up Nucleus, and your Roon Server had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
 Your database includes your playlists, edits, play history, tags, settings, and more.
 This guide will ...

-Nucleus supports placing an HDD or SSD into its case, to create a fully contained solution.
+Your Nucleus supports an internal 2.5" HDD or SSD to create a self-contained music server.
+For a completely silent system, we recommend using an SSD.
 If you chose to use an SSD here, the system will stay fully silent.
-The drive needs to be formatted using the Nucleus web administration interface before it ...
+The entire internal storage ...

 Visit the Roon Community!